SiliconLabs/bluetooth_applications/bluetooth_pawr_thermometer/README.md

 This project aims to implement a PAwR-based Thermometer example.

-**Broadcaster Device**
+**Broadcaster Device:**

 The broadcaster supports multiple observers to sync with.
 This device is a WSTK and the application uses the display on the WSTK to show the connected nodes and temperatures.
 The BTN0 on the WSTK controls the LED0 on the observer boards.
 If the user pushes the BTN0 on the Broadcaster, then the LED0 toggles on each synced observer.

-**Observer Device**
+**Observer Device:**

 The observer device is one of the Silabs Development Kits listed in the section **Required Hardware**, which has a built-in temperature sensor.
-This device periodically measures the temperature and send it to Broadcaster in a small packet with subevent and response slot are decided by the Broadcaster.
+This device periodically measures the temperature and sends it to the Broadcaster in a small packet with subevent and response slot decided by the Broadcaster.
 The package contains a processed temperature in Celsius and the LED0 status.

 ## Gecko SDK version

-- GSDK v4.3.2
+- GSDK v4.4.0

 ## Hardware Required